russellballestrini/k8s-states/README.rst

   # TODO: add a tool into botoform for adjusting autoscaling group desired counts.

-6. Wait for them to come online and report into Salt/Kubernetes master.
+6. Wait for them to come online and report into Salt/Kubernetes master as ``Ready``.

 .. code-block:: bash

-   kubectl get nodes
+   # watch salt key for new minions.
+   watch 'salt-key -L'

+   # watch kubectl for new kubernetes nodes.
+   watch 'kubectl get nodes'

 7. Launch containers (for example we show a Selenium Grid setup).